Ethics

 Ethical considerations are embedded into each study from the very beginning

-All of the individual research studies will go through local or national Ethics Committees and Regulatory Authorities.
-All studies are required to follow with international, national and European Union laws.
-They will also comply with ethical principles, including research integrity, and with the EU General Data Protection Regulation (GDPR).
+All AIMS-2-TRIALS research projects obtained local or national Ethical approval via Committees and Regulatory Authorities and followed international, national and European Union laws.
+All studies also complied ethical principles, including research integrity, and with the EU General Data Protection Regulation (GDPR).

 For added oversight, the ethical issues of all studies are coordinated across the whole programme, following guidelines for ethics management as set by our funder the Innovative Medicines Initiative.
 The coordination of ethics across the programme is led by King’s College London, Birkbeck College, University of London and ARTTIC.
-The ethics coordinators will be responsible to storing and collating information about ethics and any regulatory approvals from every site and country involved in each research project and will coordinate the production of the annual ethics report.
+The ethics coordinators collate information about ethics and any regulatory approvals from every site and country involved in each research project and produce an annual ethics report.

-Ethics coordinators: Emily Jones (Birkbeck College, University of London, England), supported by Stefanie Schütte (ARTTIC, Paris, France)
+Ethics coordinator: Emily Jones (Birkbeck College, University of London, England)

 Objectives

-2. Record and report on ethics and its management to the AIMS-2-TRIALS key funder anually
+- Record and report on ethics and its management to the AIMS-2-TRIALS key funder annually

 External Ethics Advisory Board

-The consortium has also appointed an Independent Ethics Board (IEB) to provide advice and support on ethical issues across the research programme, and provide oversight of the recording of local, national and European ethical and regulatory applications for the studies of AIMS-2-TRIALS.
+The consortium have worked with an Independent Ethics Board to provide advice and support on ethical issues across the research programme, and provide oversight of the recording of local, national and European ethical and regulatory applications for the studies of AIMS-2-TRIALS.

 Key tasks: